mattwaite/JOUR491-Data-Visualization/syllabus.md

 * The Functional Art: An introduction to information graphics and visualization by Alberto Cairo __Other requirements:__

-* A copy of Microsoft Excel ($20 at the campus computer store)
+* Administrative privileges on a computer so you can install software
 * A GitHub account (free)
 * GitHub installed on your laptop (I can help you out with this)
 * A Google account (free)
 * A code editor (I can point you to free ones)
+* A sense of humor (Can't help you here)

+__News Nerd Slack:__

+I use [Slack](https://slack.com/) as a way for students to get help from each other and me when we're not in class or not even in the building.
+I have one News Nerd Slack that includes my current code class, students of past classes and alumni who have gone on to do data journalism professionally.
+You'll be added to the slack during the semester, and at the end, I'll remove you unless you tell me otherwise.
+If you like it, stay.
+If not, no worries and no judgements.
-* A sense of humor (Can't help you here)__Class opportunities:__The opportunities in this class are to experiment with storytelling in a way you have never done before.
+__Class opportunities:__The opportunities in this class are to experiment with storytelling in a way you have never done before.
 Creativity and ambition will be rewarded.
 Copy and pasting will not.
 As such, this class will require to you try a lot of things on your own.
 If you've never done this before, it can be a little daunting starting out.
 To help you, I've set up a time called [Maker Hours](http://www.makerhours.org) where you can come, hang out, learn something new and get help with it.
 The information is in the link, but the short version is: Most Friday afternoons, room 27, Andersen Hall.
 This time is open to any student wanting to learn programming, data viz, hardware hacking -- anything in the digital journalism space that can help them tell stories on the web.
 It's not required for you to show up at Maker Hours, but if you're struggling, stuck, frustrated or just really interested in learning more, come hang out.
 I promise you it's worth the time.__Grading:__

 I use standard and basic grading scale.